jxliu2018/pIBIS/README.md

 3. Liu J, Price DT, Chen J. Nitrogen controls on ecosystem carbon sequestration: a model implementation and application to Saskatchewan, Canada.
 Ecol Model.
 2005;186:178–95.

---For questions, please send Email to jxliu@usgs.gov--
+--For questions on pIBIS package, please send Email to jxliu@usgs.gov--

-Latest update: added the "pibis_CA_package.011322.tar.gz" in the data folder, a real 1-km California data/model set with a step-by-step guide to run on a Linux laptop with four physical CPUs.